UWPCE-PythonCert/IntroPython2016a/slides_sources/source/supplements/python_for_mac.rst

   $ cd /Library/Frameworks/Python.framework/Versions/3.5/bin
   $ ln -s python3.5 python

-(or an alias in your shell -- an Unix geeks here?)
+(Or an alias in your shell -- any Unix geeks here?)

 Terminal
 ---------